runonbitcoin/walleteering/README.md

 # Walleteering

-This project is designed to help third-party wallets integrate with Run.
+This project is designed to help third-party wallets integrate with RUN.

 To get started, run `npm install` and then head over to the [first tutorial](guide/01-background.md).